1. Start Building Your Reference Network Before You Need It

 - Seeking out research assistant, teaching assistant, internship, employment, volunteer, or other extracurricular opportunities that are relevant to your career goals;

-- Asking supervisors and co-workers for references letters and/or to recommend you on LinkedIn* while you are working together or shortly thereafter.
+- Asking supervisors and co-workers for reference letters and/or to recommend you on LinkedIn* while you are working together or shortly thereafter.
 You want them to write the letter while you are fresh in their minds.

 In addition, more and more companies are implementing policies where they do not give out employee references.
 Instead, they will only verify employment and eligibility for re-hire in the future.
 So do everything you can to get reference letters while you can.